‘She is a superb advocate, who regularly manages to work miracles for clients.'

 “A very experienced, safe pair of hands.
 She works collaboratively with those instructing and regularly manages to pull a miracle out of the bag.”

 Chambers & Partners 2024.

 Wendy is Head of the Professional Discipline and Regulatory Team at 5SAH.
-She is ranked in the Legal 500 as a leading barrister within the field of Professional Discipline and Regulatory law.
+She is ranked in the Legal 500 and Chambers & Partners as a leading barrister within the field of Professional Discipline and Regulatory law.